 Enter Spritely with another prickly but shiny gem:

 I did break it off him, though not for any of the above reasons.
 I would blurt out details if it violated merely my own privacy.
 Instead I’ll say, to this day I have a soft spot for that kind man who also happened to excite the gunmetal out of the geisha.

 That was the first time I deactivated the account.
 It was summer.

 Then winter came.
 A bunch of crap happened that’s splattered all over this blog. (<– Too gross?)
 Run of the mill emotional drama.
 I was very poetic about it.
 It involved a lot of snow.
 The basic premise was, I couldn't breathe through the sense of betrayal I felt like a smothering pillow.
 It was at the hands of a person I had heretofore considered the closest to me.
 How did someone I stuck by through ninety-nine flavors of insult and injury justify discarding our friendship?
 Answer: He fell in love with someone.

-I suppose I felt sorry for myself: If someone who displayed less than stellar tendencies when it came to honor and honesty could find strong enough love to sever his most compelling emotional lifeline (me), then surely I, who prized in myself loyalty and truthfulness, could find it too.
+I suppose I felt sorry for myself.
+If someone who displayed less than stellar tendencies when it came to honor and honesty could find love, strong enough love to sever his most compelling emotional lifeline (me), then surely I, who prized in myself loyalty and truthfulness, could find it too.

 These are hindsight reflections, of course.
 At the time, I was too busy suffocating.
 So I signed back on to the dating site like it was an oxygen mask.

-It didn’t take me long to realize I was setting people up for disappointment.
+It didn’t take me long to realize I was setting up people for disappointment.
 I sang the usual ode to my shortcomings for everyone I met.
 It was the best I could do to avoid being pedestaled.
 But often, there I was on a pedestal anyway.
 Up always implies a down, and from there, I either have a fall, or let someone down.